Aman-Syed/Google-calendar-integration/README.md

 Install Django and its dependencies
 Install google auth

+## If using the github repo through VSCode or other IDE
+  # Change directory
+  cd gcalendar

   # Run Migrations
   python manage.py migrate
   python manage.py migrations

   # To start the server
   python manage.py runserver

+## If using repl
+  click run

 # Visit the url
 http://127.0.0.1:8000/rest/v1/calendar/init/